jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Divergent lookups have been proposed as an alternate mitigation of taLEAs; this is done where disjoint path lookups avoid searching the proximity of a destination peer, in order to skip wasting queries on malicious peers under the assumption that a taLEA is in progress.

 ##### Routing Scenarios
-Migitation mechanisms consider assigning multiple paths for each lookup, by using disjoint paths - this causes high message overhead, however.
+Mitigation mechanisms consider assigning multiple paths for each lookup, by using disjoint paths - this causes high message overhead, however.

 Alternative options involve using cryptographic schemes to protect paths - but P2P, being designed around decentralised coordination, is a hard environment to implement centralised services within - as would be required to support the coordination of system-wide cryptographic signatures.